 “We keep all of our unused appliances and electronics unplugged.
 Never leave the lights on in a room that’s unoccupied.
 A big one is making sure to switch off your main switches if you go away on holiday or you’re gone for the weekend.
 Figure out which plug your fridge is connected to, keep that one on, but switch everything else off.
 Lastly, start replacing all your light bulbs with energy saving bulbs!”

 One of the electricians in Johannesburg, Sibanda Nkosilamandla says this is excellent advice because even though you may not be using them, appliances and electronics still draw electricity when plugged in.
-While it may not be large amounts of energy, consider the accumulated effect as most people leave their phone charges, kettles, tvs, sound systems, microwaves and a whole list of other electronics plugged in all day, every day.
+While it may not be large amounts of energy, consider the accumulated effect as most people leave their phone charges, kettles, TVs, sound systems, microwaves and a whole list of other electronics plugged in all day, every day.
 After a year, this all adds up to money down the drain and unnecessary energy consumption.

 Cath Jenkin, Writer.

-“We turned down the thermostat on our geyser, and make a conscientious effort not to leave unnecessary appliances on overnight.
+“We turned down the thermostat on our geyser, and make a conscientious effort not to leave unnecessary appliances turned on overnight.
 Moreover, we also installed LED light bulbs rather than the conventional old type as this helps to save power.”

 Shelley Pembroke Hartman, Creative Strategist.